Creamy Pesto Mac and Cheese with Spinach

 Instructions

 - Thaw the spinach at room temperature or in the microwave.
 Squeeze out the excess water.
 Set the spinach aside.
-Bring a large pot of water to a boil, then add the macaroni noodles.
-Boil for 7-10 minutes, or until al dente.
+Bring a large pot of water to a boil, then add the macaroni.
+Boil for 7-10 minutes, or until tender.
 Drain the macaroni in a colander.

 - While the pasta is boiling, prepare the sauce.
 Add the butter and flour to a small sauce pot.
 Heat and stir the butter and flour over medium heat until it forms a creamy paste and begins to bubble.
 Continue to stir and cook for about one minute more.